A

-Family Deductible is the maximum your family will pay towards certain covered medical expenses before plan benefits start.
-See your Certificate of Coverage or policy documents for details.
+A family deductible is the amount your family will pay for covered medical expenses before plan benefits start.
+See your coverage documents for details.

-- Once you have met this family deductible, individual deductibles
+- Once you met this family deductible, individual deductibles no longer apply (see example below).

 - Only certain services covered by your policy apply to the deductible.